 Keep in mind, this “suggested bid” is calculated by comparing the current trade businesses bidding on those keywords and coming up with an average.
 The amount you pay for those keywords can vary, especially when factoring in your Quality Score (which you know is an absolute game-changer now).

 But overall, this is a good indication of what your own PPC campaign will cost per click.

-“The keywords I want are expensive as hell.
-Is there a way to save money but still go after those keywords?”
+“Can I save money but still go after expensive keywords?”